MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-ha-geo-redundancy.md

 1. On the **Restore parameters** pane, use the following steps:

-   1. For **Select Target cluster**, select the AKS cluster that you created in the West US region.
+   1. For **Select Target cluster**, select the AKS cluster that you created in the West US 2 region.
 You run into a permission issue as the following screenshot shows.
 Select **Grant Permission** to mitigate the errors.
-   1. For **Backup Staging Location**, select the Storage Account that you created in **West US**.
+   1. For **Backup Staging Location**, select the Storage Account that you created in **West US 2**.
 You run into a permission issue as the following screenshot shows.
 Select **Assign missing roles** to mitigate the errors.
    1. If the errors still happen after role assignments finishes, select **Revalidate** to refresh the permissions.

       :::image type="content" source="media/migrate-weblogic-to-aks-with-ha-geo-redundancy/backup-instance-restore-restoreparameters-targetcluster.png" alt-text="Screenshot of the Azure portal that shows the Restore parameter pane." lightbox="media/migrate-weblogic-to-aks-with-ha-geo-redundancy/backup-instance-restore-restoreparameters-targetcluster.png":::